wang-arthur/arthurzwang.com/_courses/courses-in-development.md

         *Sex and Harm in the Age of Consent* (2016)
     -   Carole Pateman, "Contracting In," in *The Sexual Contract* (1988)
-    -   *Optional*
-        1. Janet Halley, "The Move to Affirmative Consent" (2016)
-        2. Douglas Husak, "The Complete Guide to Consent to Sex: Alan Wertheimer's 'Consent to Sexual Relations'" (2006)
 2.  **Keywords**
     -   Raymond Williams, selections from *Keywords: a Vocabulary of Culture and Society* (1976): "Aesthetic," "Exploitation,"